Asutosh11/DocumentReader/README.md

 ```

 ```
-// use this only if you get a multidex exception defaultConfig {
+// NOTE: use this only if you get a multidex exception defaultConfig {
    ...
    multiDexEnabled true